clarafuwen/FM_Projects/equalizerLandingPage/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 The way I did this project was basically positioning elements relative or absolute to their parent elements.
-It was a fun practice of mixing static box and flexbox.
-Definetely learnt a lot about about this very basic thus powerful property.
+It was a fun experience of mixing static box and flexbox.
+Definitely learnt a lot about 'position' property.

 ## Author